Kafka, Event Sourcing, Event-Driven Architecture, CQRS, Stream Processing

 Schema Evolution

 Events are long-lived, so schema evolution is critical.
-Using a schema registry (like Confluent Schema Registry) with formats like Avro or Protobuf enables backward and forward compatibility.
+Using a schema registry with formats like Avro or Protobuf enables backward and forward compatibility.
 Events must be designed to evolve without breaking existing consumers.
+For detailed coverage of schema management strategies, see Schema Registry and Schema Management.

 For example, adding optional fields is safe, but removing required fields or changing types requires careful versioning.
-Schema management tools can help teams visualize schema evolution, validate compatibility rules, and prevent breaking changes before they reach production.
+Platforms like Conduktor provide schema management capabilities that help teams visualize schema evolution, validate compatibility rules, and prevent breaking changes before they reach production.

 Partitioning Strategy